manusa/helm-java/README.md

   // minimum (Desired minus maxUnavailable) Pods in ready state and Services have an IP
   // address (and Ingress if a LoadBalancer) before marking the release as successful.
   .waitReady()
+  // Optionally specify the time (in seconds) to wait for any individual Kubernetes operation (like Jobs for hooks) (default 300)
+  .withTimeout(int timeout)
   // Optionally set typed values for the chart (can be repeated) .set("key", "value")
   // Optionally specify the path to the kubeconfig file to use for CLI requests